HRC Group

-HRC Group is a large Bangladeshi industrial conglomerates.
-The industries under this conglomerate include media, agriproducts, tea, real estate, finance, shipping etc. The Chairperson of the group is Sayeed Hossain Chowdhury, brother of Saber Hossain Chowdhury, an Awami League member of parliament and son of entrepreneur Hedayet Hossain Chowdhury, founder of Karnaphuli Group, another Bangladeshi conglomerate.
+HRC Group is a Bangladeshi industrial conglomerate.
+The industries under this conglomerate include media, agriproducts, tea, real estate, finance, and shipping.

+Latest update

+Sayeed Hossain Chowdhury died on July 15, 2025, his three sons Halif Raees Chowdhury, Hameem Raees Chowdhury and Haziq Raees Chowdhury now run HRC group.

 History

-The group established on 14 March 1991 as Shipping Agency for Chittagong and Mongla ports by entrepreneur Sayeed Hossain Chowdhury.
+The group was established on 14 March 1991 as a Shipping Agency for Chittagong and Mongla ports by entrepreneur Sayeed Hossain Chowdhury.
 Since then it has expanded to more than 20 subsidiaries.

 On 10 December 1998, two security guards of the group were killed during the robbery at the HRC Group headquarters in Karwan Bazar, Dhaka.